human-nature-lab/TSCSMethods.jl/README.md

 - [**Validation**](https://human-nature-lab.github.io/TSCSMethods.jl/validation/): Test suite and statistical validation
 - [**Release Notes**](./release_notes.md): v2.0.0 features and breaking changes

-## Examples

-See the [Jupyter notebook vignette](./vignette/vignette.ipynb) for a complete analysis example with simulated data.

-For a high-level summary of validation tests, see [VALIDATION_TESTS.md](./VALIDATION_TESTS.md).

 ## Method Overview

 The package implements the extended matching approach developed in Feltham et al. (2023), building on Imai et al. (2021), for time-series cross-sectional data: